weuzor/purginator/README.md

 [Watch a video of a 15 min 3 colour TEsT print](https://youtu.be/IaCVgWm7dVc)

 ## The Purginator
-The purginator is a gantry mounted mechanized purge bucket.
+The purginator is a gantry mounted mechanized purge bucket driven by a MG90S Servo.
 In extended position a strip of silicone with a hole is bent into a loop like shape nestling the hole to the nozzle for purging.
-During retraction the silicone strip gets stretched out.
+When retracting the silicone strip gets stretched out.
 This motion wipes the nozzle tip and drops the purged filament.
 The benefits of installing a purginator are:
-* having a place to park the toolhead where oozing is no problem
 * having the option to print multi material without purge/prime tower thus keeping the entire printbed available for model files
-* having a place to park the toolhead where oozing is no problem
+* having a place to park the toolhead for warmup/cooldown where oozing is no problem
 * slightly faster toolchanges

 ## The Excarvator